angular-app/angular-app/README.md

 * `vendor` contains external dependencies for the application

 ### Default Build
 The default grunt task will build (checks the javascript (lint), runs the unit tests (test:unit) and builds distributable files) and run all unit tests: `grunt` (or `grunt.cmd` on Windows).
-The tests are run by testacular and need one or more browsers open to actually run the tests.
+The tests are run by karma and need one or more browsers open to actually run the tests.
 * `grunt` or `grunt.cmd` (on Windows)
-* Open one or more browsers and point them to [http://localhost:8080/__testacular/].
+* Open one or more browsers and point them to [http://localhost:8080/__test/].
 Once the browsers connect the tests will run and the build will complete.
 * If you leave the browsers open at this url then future runs of `grunt` will automatically run the tests against these browsers.

 ### Continuous Building